 Don't be so in love with what you wrote that you can't remove it for a bigger impact.
 Don't worry!
 You didn't waste your time.
 You might be able to use scraps you cut for other purposes, like social media posts.

 This is where I leave you to write your draft.

 I can't tell you to write this sentence first and then that one next.
 You're on your own to mold your words into impactful paragraphs.
 The onus is on you to select the most pertinent thoughts and present them to the reader as succinctly as possible.

 Remember, at this point you are not committing the U.S. Constitution to ink.
+Heck, you aren't even committing to these words for yourself.
 You are writing what author Ann Lamott calls a shitty first draft.

 If you want your words to improve, you will write and rewrite the same thoughts.
 This is sometimes difficult, which is why, again, you must allow time between writing and editing.

 Once you have pulled everything together in paragraph form, you can begin to hone your draft.

 Editing your artist statement.

 My first rule of thumb for editing is to put aside your draft for a day or two before looking at it again.
 You need a little space between the writing and revisions.